ballerina-platform/ballerina-release/release-notes/swan-lake-GA-release-note.md

 function fn(int y, int z) returns int {
    function (int, int, int) returns int f = (x, y, z) => x + y + z; // error: redeclared symbols 'y' and 'z'

-   int x = 34; // This is not in an overlapping scope, so does not result in an error. return f(12, 32, 33);
+   int x = 34; // This is not in an overlapping scope, so, it does not result in an error. return f(12, 32, 33);
 }